migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-09-11 Wed: Further looked into alternative options for Polymarket with better open source.
+Created youtube subscriber oAuth integratation for Hod1, working on merging to main repo.

 2024-09-10 Tue: Tested and minted NFTs on Sepolia with [Skateboard workshop](https://park.skatechain.org/) on SkateChain and Galxe, tested Hamster Kombat.
-Further tested polymarket (seems a little buggy resolving deposits from Coinbase), and looked into repos for alternatives as well (sx-bet, Kalshi, Hedgehog Markets).
+Discussed about 1market in team sync, further tested polymarket (seems a little buggy resolving deposits from Coinbase), and looked into repos for alternatives as well (sx-bet, Kalshi, Hedgehog Markets).

 2024-09-09 Mon: Further tested with Polymarket.
 Continued working through referral links and youtube subscription for Hod1.